 A Women’s Guide to Skinny Dipping

 It’s not that I waited until I was in my 40s to go skinny dipping.
 I’ve most certainly swum or soaked naked in the past.
-It’s just that it took me until now not to recoil from the opportunity—and even seek it out and delight in the experience.
+It’s just that it took me until now not to recoil from the opportunity—and even seek it out opportunities to go skinning dipping with women.

 When I was younger, I avoided any scenario that might require disrobing in front of more than one person (my partner preferably) at a time.
 While others sought out group experiences at remote hot springs or excitedly told stories about spur-of-the-moment nude swims in mountain lakes, I quietly hoped not to be put in such positions.

 As long as I can remember, I’ve always been self-conscious of my body.
 I’ve spent my entire life trying to change it to be thinner or more fit—and never being satisfied.
-It’s not that I didn’t yearn for those wild, free-spirited experiences.
+It’s not that I didn’t yearn for those wild, free-spirited experiences with other skinny dipping women.
 I was just afraid of what people would think when they saw me naked.

 The truth is, I grew up in a weight-conscious home with one parent or the other always on a diet.
 It didn’t help that my youth took place in the Jane Fonda workout era when everything seemed to be about women dieting and working out to be skinny—perhaps it still is.

 I went on my first diet sometime in early grade school when the kids and my waif-like sister took to calling me a cow.
 It would be the first of hundreds of diets that were to come.
 It was the beginning of a lifetime of yo-yo dieting and weight gain and loss.